 Reading the comments of consumers who have tried M4 Wireless Cycling Computer, the feature that stands out the most is the temperature facet.
 Another aspect is the function that lets the backlight go out in 5 minutes when the bike is not moving.
 It shuts down the computer after being idle, so it helps you save up on battery.

-3. BIO HR Wireless Computer by Spinning
+#3.
+Spinning BIO HR Wireless Computer

 Spinning®’s founders have been passionate about cycling that it led them to start their company in 1991.
 Built from a small garage in Santa Monica, California, they united innovation in indoor stationary bike technology with their exceptional biking experience.